Hyukju/Raindrop-Removal/README.md

 conditions such as rain, fog, or snow, which can impede object recognition.
 This study aims to address this issue by focusing on generating clean images by restoring raindrop-deteriorated images.
 Our proposed model comprises a raindrop-mask network and a raindrop-removal network.
-The raindrop-mask network is based on U-Net architecture, which learns the location, shape, and brightness of raindrops.
+The raindrop-mask network is based on U-Net architecture, which learns the location, shape, and brightness of raindrops.
 The rain-removal network is a generative adversarial network based on U-Net and comprises two attention modules: the raindrop-mask module and the residual convolution block module.
 These modules are employed to locate raindrop areas and restore the affected regions.
-Multiple loss functions are utilized to enhance model performance.
+Multiple loss functions are utilized to enhance model performance.
 The image-quality assessment metrics of proposed method, such as SSIM, PSNR, CEIQ, NIQE, FID, and LPIPS scores, are 0.832, 26.165, 3.351, 2.224, 20.837, and 0.059, respectively.
 Comparative evaluations against state-of-the-art models demonstrate the superiority of our proposed model based on qualitative and quantitative results.